alaub81/rpi_pico_scripts/README.md

 ```

 # Measuring execution time with `time_measurement_sample.py`
-If you like to know how much time a script takes for execution, just use the code in `time_measurement_sample`.
+If you like to know how much time a script takes for execution, just use the code in `time_measurement_sample.py`.
 Or just play around a bit with that sample script.

 # Links
 * https://www.laub-home.de/wiki/Raspberry_pi_pico_w_-_einstieg_mit_micropython